Black Mass (film): Plot

 An associate, Brian Halloran, fears for his own life and goes to the FBI to report Whitey's involvement, much to Connolly's displeasure.
 Connolly then tells Whitey of Halloran's accusation, resulting in the murders of Halloran and an unnamed accomplice.
 Following his mother's death in 1985, Whitey's behavior becomes increasingly violent and unpredictable, deteriorating his informant relationship.
+Steve's prostitute stepdaughter, Deborah Hussey, insists that she rejected any matters to attack Whitey.
+Believing her, they go to an apartment complex, and Whitey kills Deborah in front of Steve.

 When "bulldog" prosecutor Fred Wyshak is appointed the new assistant U.S. Attorney in Boston, Connolly attempts to make friends and perhaps divert his attention from Whitey.
 Wyshak bluntly refuses and demands the FBI arrest him.
 John McIntyre, an informant within the Winter Hill Gang, informs on an attempt by Whitey to smuggle weapons for the IRA.
 The shipment is seized, and Whitey kills McIntyre after Connolly tips him off.

 Wyshak and McGuire investigate Connolly's management of Whitey's informant role and realize most of the "tips" were obtained from other informants.
 Morris, disillusioned and fearing prosecution, divulges Connolly's and Whitey's relationship to The Boston Globe, and a front-page story exposes the FBI's links to organized crime.
 As Connolly, Flemmi, Weeks, and Martorano are arrested, Whitey gives Billy a final goodbye from a gas station pay phone before leaving Boston.

-A textual epilogue reveals Weeks received a five-year sentence, Martorano a twelve-year sentence, and Flemmi a life sentence, while Morris received immunity for his cooperation; Billy became Chancellor of the University of Massachusetts but resigned following the discovery that he was in touch with Whitey; Connolly was convicted of second-degree murder and received a forty-year sentence, and Whitey, after an anonymous tip led to his arrest on June 22, 2011, in Santa Monica, California, received two consecutive life sentences with an added five years.